MattKalinowski/ChessGame/README.md

 ## Gameplay

 The whole action of the game takes place in an IDE console.
-All pieces are represented by their respective initials including first letter of a team name and first letter of a piece name.
-For the example White Queen would be WQ.
+All pieces are represented by their respective initials including the first letter of a team name and first letter of a piece name.
+For example the White Queen would be WQ.

-Right after starting the game, following will appear:
+Right after starting the game, the following will appear:

 ![1](https://user-images.githubusercontent.com/30430556/35797915-856c9c8a-0a61-11e8-8de9-450debf789d1.png)